MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-dynamic-teams-at-scale.md

 - Users must have a Microsoft 365 F3, F1, E3, or E5 license.
 If a user doesn't have one of these licenses, they'll need a Microsoft Entra ID P1 add-on license to use dynamic teams.
 [Learn more about frontline licensing](flw-licensing-options.md).
 - Ensure you can define your frontline workers and their work locations through data available in Microsoft Entra ID.
 If you don't have this data in Microsoft Entra ID, you can sync it through a [human capital management (HCM) connector](/azure/active-directory/app-provisioning/plan-cloud-hr-provision) or [use the PowerShell solution](deploy-teams-at-scale.md) to create static teams at scale.
-- If you want to enable targeted communications features, ensure you can map the attributes of your frontline workers through data available in Microsoft Entra ID.
+- If you want to enable targeted communication features for your frontline, ensure you can map the attributes of your frontline workers through data available in Microsoft Entra ID.
 If user profile information doesn’t yet include job title or department, you can add it.
 [Learn more about how to add or update a user’s profile information in Microsoft Entra ID](entra/fundamentals/how-to-manage-user-profile-info).

 When evaluating the right solution for your organization, we recommend you do the following: